whitneyshine/austin_project/README.md

 ## Database<br><br>

 #### <ins><b>Dataset</ins></b><br> ####
 Our raw dataset contained almost 130,000 rows of information that included the wine's title, grape variety, winery, country and region of origin, as well as the price per bottle, wine rating, taster name, and a description about the wine.
 The original data was created by [Wine Enthusiast](https://www.winemag.com/ratings/?utm_source=wineenthusiast.com&utm_medium=affiliate&utm_content=topnav) and the [Wine Reviews dataset](https://www.kaggle.com/zynicide/wine-reviews) was posted on Kaggle.
 As a team for this project, we used a SQL database - see our [Entity Relationship Diagram (ERD)](https://github.com/whitneyshine/austin_project/tree/main/Images/QuickDBD-Winemag_data.png) with relationships.
-After we finished cleaning and transforming the data, our final [dataset] (https://github.com/whitneyshine/austin_project/tree/main/Resources/clean_wine_data.csv) contains almost 115,000 rows and 12 columns.<br><br>
+After we finished cleaning and transforming the data, our final [dataset] (https://github.com/whitneyshine/austin_project/tree/main/Resources/clean_wine_data.csv) contained almost 115,000 rows and 12 columns.<br><br>

 <div align="center">